dixitaniket/Machine_Learning/README.md

 The code here is still in development and I would be adding better techniques in the code to make better predicitions The model achives and accuracy of approx 85 %

-# Classic Mnist Dataset using composite Layers and Image Augmentation
+# Classic Mnist Dataset using composite Layers and Image Augmentation\
+This is the analysis of mnist dataset using Composite model having a CNN and ANN as  its branches.
+Also used ImageDataGenerator to do image Augementation thus Increasing number of samples to train the model on Can Also be used for Fmnist dataset